playsms/playsms/SECURITY.md

 ## Reporting a Vulnerability

-Please email me at araharja@protonmail.com for any security information regarding playSMS.
+Please email me at araharja@pm.me for any security information regarding playSMS.

 I will add old and new security contributors and reporters in this file.